Cardiopulmonary Resuscitation is widely known as CPR.

 Hands-Only CPR

 Hands-only CPR is also known as compression-only CPR or compression-only Resuscitation.
-It is termed as compression-only Resuscitation because it only involves compressions and not rescue breathes.
+It is termed compression-only Resuscitation because it only involves compressions, not rescue breaths.

-You are also trained to work along with another person to ensure the well-being of a victim.
-While being a part of a 2-person rescue team might not be a comfortable situation, by adapting to it accordingly, you can receive some extra help to get a grip on the job.
+You are also trained to work with another person to ensure the well-being of a victim.
+While being part of a two-person rescue team might not be comfortable, by adapting to it accordingly, you can receive some extra help to get a grip on the job.
 In this training, one person delivers chest compressions.
 At the same time, the second rescuer keeps the victim’s head up to keep their airway open.

 Administering a Shock from an AED

-Lastly, most CPR training also teaches you how to use an Automated External Defibrillator or AED.
+Lastly, most CPR training teaches you to use an Automated External Defibrillator or AED.

 Importance of CPR Training

-Whether you are a medical professional or not, receiving CPR training is exceptionally crucial.
+Whether or not you are a medical professional, receiving CPR training is crucial.
 Cardiac arrests mostly tend to occur at home or in public places.
-In cases like these, the first responder is responsible for handling the situation before medical help arrives.
+In such cases, the first responder handles the situation before medical help arrives.
 The person closest to the patient at that moment can be anyone, from a family member to a friend, an office colleague, or even a random bystander without any expertise in the medical field.

 Conclusion

-To conclude, CPR training is a mandatory life saving technique that helps all those around you.
+CPR training is a mandatory life-saving technique that helps everyone around you.
 By acquainting yourself with the CPR method through practice and training, you can help save a life!

 Since CPR training is so necessary, you should opt for one.
-Providing exceptional CPR and AED training to laypeople, we ensure that if you’re ever in a situation like this, you will be able to save a life.
+We provide exceptional CPR and AED training to laypeople, ensuring that if you’re ever in a situation like this, you will be able to save a life.
 Visit our website and register now!

-ABC Health and Safety Training is a leader in emergency training classes for 30 years in Vacaville, California.
-To learn to save lives check out our available classes.
+ABC Health and Safety Training has led emergency training classes in Vacaville, California, for over 25 years.
+To learn to save lives, check out our available courses.